 The name Champagne and Chambord clearly states what you will find in this cocktail recipe.
 There are no surprises; it is simply a mixed drink of those two ingredients, and nothing else.

-For all of its simplicity, this is a truly great Champagne cocktail, though.
-The black raspberry liqueur, Chambord, adds just a touch of rich, fruity sweetness that continues to allow you to appreciate the wine.
+For all of its simplicity, this is a truly great champagne cocktail.
+The black raspberry liqueur Chambord adds just a touch of rich, fruity sweetness that continues to allow you to appreciate the wine.
 It is a fabulous drink for romantic dinners or any occasion that requires a bit of bubbly to add to the celebration.

 - 1 ounce Chambord